Updated: February 14, 2023

 Among these three, I consider the last one as the best solution to survive inflation; simply because it is what rich people do.
 They invest their money in businesses and assets which continuously gives them income rates much higher than inflation rates.

-Personally, I am fortunate to own a business which continuously grows by at least 5% in profits every quarter.
+Personally, I am fortunate to own a business that continuously grows by at least 5% in profits every quarter.
 The inflation rate for 2007 was only 2.6% in Manila.
 This means that I was able to cope with inflation last year.

-This is why I still continue to find ways to earn money so I can invest more.
+This is why I continue to find ways to earn money so I can invest more.
 I continually educate myself about money and investments so that I can find more ways to grow my money and have more passive income.

 McMahon, Tim.
 “Who Does Inflation Hurt Most?”
 April 17, 2007.